Planning a family trip to Paris? Here are our favourite things to do in Paris with kids.

-We also booked a private tour to Normandy (a 2.5 hour drive away).
-My husband and I have both long wanted to visit the Canadian D-Day sites and we felt that it would be of great educational value to our daughters.
+My husband and I had both long wanted to visit the Canadian D-Day sites and we felt that it would be of great educational value to our daughters.
 It ended up being one of the more memorable days of our trip and taught my girls far more about World War II than they could ever learn from a textbook.

 So should you take your kids to Paris?
 Of course!
 The endless list of things to do in Paris makes the city a perfect destination for families and if anyone even thinks about complaining then a visit to the nearest patisserie to purchase a sweet treat will generally restore the mood.
 With 9 days in the city we were able to see nearly everything that we had planned, however, Paris left us longing to return for more.